RasaHQ/spaCy-integration-demo/readme.md

 2. Because we're using the spaCy model we now also have to use the tokenizer from spaCy.
 We do this is the second pipeline step.
 3. In the third step we're telling spaCy to detect entities on our behalf.
+4. In the fourth step we're telling spaCy to also generate the word embeddings and the pass the mean of these to the next steps.
 4. In the next steps we generate some features using the `CountVectorsFeaturizer` that will be passed to the `DIETClassifier`.
 Since we're interested in showing the effect of the `SpacyEntityExtractor` we're only training the algorithm for 1 epoch.

 We can train this pipeline and talk to it to see what the effect is.